July 23, Thursday, 1:30 - 3:00 PM (Eastern)

 The ITherm organizing committee is delighted to again host the joint ASME K-16 / IEEE EPS Student Design Challenge: "Expand the Possibilities of Heat Sink Design using Additive Manufacturing" during ITherm 2020 Virtual.

-The Student Heat Sink Design Challenge is a team competition in which students will design, analyze and optimize an aluminum additively manufactured heat sink to cool a constant heat flux power electronics module subject to forced convection.
-The design from each student team is then evaluated based on a series of design and manufacturing criteria.
-The teams having the most effective and creative designs will have an opportunity to test their design using the additive manufacturing facilities at GE and using state-of-the-art test equipment at Oregon State University.
-Travel grants will be available to provide support for at least one member of each of the top teams to travel and present the team's work at the 2019 ITherm Conference in front of industry leaders.
+The Student Heat Sink Design Challenge is a team competition in which students design, analyze, and optimize an aluminum additively manufactured heat sink to cool a constant heat flux source subject to forced convection.
+Each year's competition offers a new flow configuration and performance metric.
+The design submitted from each student team, supported by their performance prediction, is evaluated based on a series of design and manufacturing criteria.
+The semi-finalist teams having the most effective and creative designs are granted the opportunity to have their designs fabricated using the additive manufacturing facilities at GE and performance tested at Oregon State University.
+The finalists are invited to present their designs to the ITherm community.

 For the 2020 competition, designs were submitted by teams from around the world and evaluated by a team of experts.
 Six designs were selected as semi-finalists and had their designs successfully printed and tested experimentally.
 Each of the top teams will present their work at the 2020 ITherm Virtual Conference.

 ASME/K-16 and IEEE/EPS Student Design Challenge Presented at ITherm 2019

 Penn State Happy Valley